 So the zipper and the collar can both be open together giving you a direct access to everything inside the pack.
 This is why such a design is called Shark’s mouth access.
 I find the phrase very appropriate.
 What do you feel when you see these images below?

-The internal space is all one single compartment and the front zipper makes it looking like a suitcase, see the picture above.
+The internal space is all one single compartment and the front zipper makes it look like a suitcase, see the picture above.

 As you see from the pictures, there are two front stretch pockets, separated with the vertical zipper.
 They make a rather large external storage area for your extra layers and other pieces of equipment.